 - Total females in biotechnology are 77 and total females will be 5 / 7 x 77 i.e. 55.

 - As the number of males in the civil department is equal to the number of females in the mechanical department, the total number of females in the mechanical department is 165.

-- As the number of male students in biotechnology department is half of the number of male students in computer science department, so, the number of male students in computer science department = 2 x 77 = 154.
+- As the number of male students in the biotechnology department is half of the number of male students in the computer science department, so, the number of male students in the computer science department = 2 x 77 = 154.

 - Also, M : F in electrical department = 14 : 19.